frioux/Business-Card/readme.md

 At Micro Technology Services Incorporated I've gotten involved in using more complex Perl frameworks, like the Catalyst web framework and the DBIx::Class ORM.
 Both of those I've used extensively to the point where I have contributed code to both.
-I convinced the company to start using version control with subversion and helped the switch to git when it was sufficiently mature for professional usage.
+I convinced MicroTech to start using version control with subversion and helped the switch to git when it was sufficiently mature for professional usage.